Best SSDs 2023: From Budget SATA to Blazing-Fast NVMe

 The newest budget NVMe SSDs have undercut the pricing of mainstream drives on the slower SATA interface (which was originally designed for hard drives), but we shouldn't expect to see the end of SATA SSDs any time soon.

-It's great if your desktop system can handle a PCIe 5.0 drive, but they are still new and expensive, so they aren't a requirement: For example, the PCIe 4.0 Samsung 990 Pro is our current choice for the best SSD overall, and the best SSD for gaming.
+It's great if your desktop system can handle a PCIe 5.0 drive, but they are still new and more expensive, so they aren't a requirement.
+For example, the PCIe 4.0 Samsung 990 Pro is our current choice for the best SSD overall, and the best SSD for gaming.
 This drive is rated for 7,450 / 6,900 MBps of sequential read/write throughput and 1.2 / 1.55 million read/write IOPS.
 That means less time waiting for game levels to load or videos to transcode, not to mention a snappier experience in Windows.

 While the PCIe 5.0 drives are the fastest SSDs money can buy right now, believe it or not, raw speed isn't everything.
-In regular productivity tasks such as web browsing or light desktop work, you may not even notice the difference between a PCIe 3.0 SSD and one with a 4.0 interface, let alone a new bleeding-edge PCIe 5.0 model.
-The latest PCIe 5.0 SSDs also carry a heavy price premium for now, so you're probably best suited with a PCIe 4.0 or 3.0 model — unless you're after the fastest possible performance money can buy, of course.
+In regular desktop tasks such as web browsing or light desktop work, you may not even notice the difference between a PCIe 3.0 SSD and one with a 4.0 interface, let alone a new bleeding-edge PCIe 5.0 model.
+The latest PCIe 5.0 SSDs also carry a heavy price premium for now, so you're probably best suited with a PCIe 4.0 model — unless you're after the fastest possible performance money can buy, of course.
 If that's the case and your system supports it, go for a new PCIe 5.0 SSD.

 Ultimately, the best SSD for you is one that provides enough capacity to hold your data at a price you can afford.
 Consider that a high-end, AAA game can use more than 100GB of data, and Windows 11 all by itself may need 60GB.

-Best SSDs in 2023 at a glance (more info below):
+Best SSDs in 2024 at a glance (more info below):

 Best SSDs | Best SSD | Alternate |